Skip to content

 CapabilityWhat it does

-DiagnosticsRecovering compilation surfaced as squiggles — live by default (debounced, ~200–300 ms) and re-run when watched files change.
+DiagnosticsRecovering compilation surfaced as squiggles — live by default (debounced at the configured diagnostics_debounce_ms, default 300 ms) and re-run when watched files change.
 With a project root diagnostics are project-wide: the whole bundle is analysed, open buffers overlaid on disk, so an error in one file shows on the file that owns it.
+Each diagnostic carries its bynk.* code; for the curated, highest-traffic codes the code is rendered as a clickable link (codeDescription) to its explanation in the Book — the same explanation bynk explain <code> prints.
+Codes without a curated explanation carry no link (graceful fallback, not an error).

-Go-to-definitionJumps to the declaration of types, functions, capabilities, services, and agents — cross-file, via the project index.
+Go-to-definitionJumps to the declaration of types, functions, capabilities, services, agents, providers, and actors (a handler’s by u: User clause) — cross-file, via the project index.
 Local bindings resolve scope-correctly; uses/consumes unit segments jump to the unit’s source.

 Go-to-type-definitionFrom a value to the declaration of its inferred type.
 Reads the value’s type from the round’s expression types and lands on the named type’s declaration.